Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Dr Kery is a Population Ecologist with the Swiss Ornithological Institute and a courtesy professor ("Privatdozent") at the University of Zürich/Switzerland, from where he received his PhD in Ecology in 2000.
+Dr Kéry is a Population Ecologist with the Swiss Ornithological Institute and a courtesy professor ("Privatdozent") at the University of Zürich/Switzerland, from where he received his PhD in Ecology in 2000.
 He is an expert in the estimation and modeling of abundance, distribution and species richness in "metapopulation designs" (i.e., collections of replicate sites).
-For most of his work, he uses the Bayesian model fitting software BUGS and JAGS, about which he has published two books with Academic Press (2010 and 2012).
-He has authored/coauthored 70 peer-reviewed articles and four book chapters.
-Since 2007, and for a total of 103 days, he has taught 23 statistical modeling workshops about the methods in the proposed book at research institutes and universities all over the world.
+For most of his work, he uses the Bayesian model fitting software BUGS and JAGS, about which he has published three books with Academic Press (2010, 2012 and 2016).
+He has authored/coauthored over 100 peer-reviewed articles and book chapters and is teaching statistical modeling workshops about the methods in this book at research institutes and universities all over the world.

 Population Ecologist, Swiss Ornithological Institute, Switzerland